cwayr/columns-on-cloud/content/blog/001-intro-to-cdk/index.md

 See the [CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html) for in-depth tutorials.

-The AWS CDK enables developers to use the power of programming to define cloud infrastructure.
+AWS CDK enables developers to use the power of programming to define cloud infrastructure.
 With its abstractions, local tooling, and integration with modern languages, it unlocks new agility and productivity.